Baked beans are one of the best side dishes to accompany your BBQ spread.

-These beans are thick and won’t get overly smokey.
-Just a subtle added layer of earthy flavor that contrasts with the sweetness of the dish, but not enough to overpower or add an ashy taste.
+These smoked baked beans get a subtle added layer of flavor that contrasts with the sweetness of the dish, but not enough to overpower or add an ashy taste.

-Whether you have a pellet grill or a wood burner, these beans may steal the show at your next BBQ.
+Whether you have a pellet grill or a wood burner, these easy baked beans may steal the show at your next BBQ.

-Navy beans are the quintessential ingredient in the majority of baked bean recipes, however that doesn’t mean you have to stick with tradition.
+Navy beans are commonly used in baked bean recipes, but that doesn’t mean you have to stick with tradition.

 Other beans that are good to use are great northern, kidney, butter, pinto or borlotti beans.
 You can even play with a combination of them for varied textures and flavors.

 Keep in mind, different beans have different cooking times.
 A firm bean like kidney will hold up better over low and slow heat than those like pinto or butter beans which have a creamier texture.